 We found 4 otologists and neurotologists who accept Medicare near Philadelphia, PA.

-Dr. Dennis Fitzgerald is an otologist and neurotologist.
-His education and training includes medical school at the University of Cincinnati College of Medicine and residency at a hospital affiliated with Oregon Health & Science University.
-Patients rated Dr. Fitzgerald highly, giving him an average of 4.0 stars out of 5.
-He is in-network for Anthem, Blue Cross/Blue Shield, and Aetna, as well as other insurance carriers.
+Dr. Dennis Fitzgerald's medical specialty is otology and neurotology.
+He is rated highly by his patients.
+Dr. Fitzgerald is an in-network provider for Anthem, Blue Cross/Blue Shield, and Aetna, as well as other insurance carriers.
+Before performing his residency at a hospital affiliated with Oregon Health & Science University, Dr. Fitzgerald attended the University of Cincinnati College of Medicine for medical school.
 Dr. Fitzgerald has received distinctions including Commendation Ribbon With Metal Pendant, Department of The Army, Japan; D.c.
 Medical Society/american Medical Association; and Member, American Academy of Otolaryngology.

-Dr. Robert Sataloff is a medical specialist in pediatric otolaryngology (ear, nose & throat), speech therapy, and otology and neurotology.
-His average patient rating is 3.0 stars out of 5.
-He accepts several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and Coventry.
-Dr. Sataloff attended medical school at Thomas Jefferson University, Jefferson Medical College.
-Dr. Sataloff completed his residency training at a hospital affiliated with the University of Michigan.
+Dr. Robert Sataloff specializes in pediatric otolaryngology (ear, nose & throat), speech therapy, and otology and neurotology.
+Patient ratings for Dr. Sataloff average 3.0 stars out of 5.
+He honors United Healthcare Platinum, United Healthcare Navigate, and Coventry, as well as other insurance carriers.
+Before completing his residency at a hospital affiliated with the University of Michigan, Dr. Sataloff attended medical school at Thomas Jefferson University, Jefferson Medical College.
 He has received the distinction of Philadelphia Super Doctors.
-He speaks Spanish.
-Dr. Sataloff's professional affiliations include Mercy Fitzgerald Hospital, Hahnemann University Hospital, and Temple University Hospital (TUH).
+Dr. Sataloff speaks Spanish.
+He is affiliated with Mercy Fitzgerald Hospital, Hahnemann University Hospital, and Temple University Hospital (TUH).

-Dr. Pamela Roehm is a medical specialist in otology and neurotology.
-Dr. Roehm's hospital/clinic affiliations include Temple University Hospital (TUH) and Jeanes Hospital.
-She graduated from Johns Hopkins University School of Medicine and then she performed her residency at UPMC Presbyterian.
-She is an in-network provider for United Healthcare Platinum, United Healthcare Navigate, and Coventry, in addition to other insurance carriers.
+Dr. Pamela Roehm's medical specialty is otology and neurotology.
+She studied medicine at Johns Hopkins University School of Medicine.
+Dr. Roehm's medical residency was performed at UPMC Presbyterian.
+She is an in-network provider for United Healthcare Platinum, United Healthcare Navigate, and Coventry, as well as other insurance carriers.
+Dr. Roehm is affiliated with Temple University Hospital (TUH) and Jeanes Hospital.

 Conditions / Treatments